vsglhs2/alternative-media-controls/README.md

 ## Motivation

 Android firefox do not expose all media session controls.
 Only play and pause buttons are available to user along with title, artist and artwork metadata.
-But somehow, I do not have metadata on my phone at all (both Firefox and Firefox Nightly).
 So I though about possible workaround and came along with this solution

 ## Possible actions and limitations that can be used for implementation